This is an exploration of the numbers behind EV specifications.

 Chargers (section still being added)

-In practice, there also needs to be an account and arrangement to use the charger, and as far as I know the Tesla ‘supercharger‘ charge network is completely exclusive to Tesla cars.
+In practice, there also needs to be an account and arrangement to use the charger.
+Things are opening up, and in many locations now, even the Tesla ‘supercharger‘ charger network is no longer completely exclusive to Tesla cars.

 Cars have a rate of charge, and chargers have a maximum rate of charge.
 This means if a vehicle has a ‘max charger’ specification above of 100kw, then it will charge at less than its faster rate at an older 50kw charger, and wont take full advantage of a 350kw charger, but can still be charged at these higher capability chargers.